 - APA – Avant Training is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Avant Training maintains responsibility for this program and its content.

-- GSCSW – This workshop series is pending approval for Core CE hours through the Georgia Society for Clinical Social Work.
+- GSCSW – This workshop series is approved for Core CE hours through the Georgia Society for Clinical Social Work.
+Approval #061722.